rey-hossa/CryptoCoin/README.md

 Netlify

+Rest Api

 ## Usage

-The usage is very simple, enter the name or author of the book you want and a list of books related to your search will appear, then by clicking on a book you can see more information about it, you can also read an extract from the book by clicking on the "preview" button.
+The usage is very simple, you can see crypto prices, you can select your favorites, and by clicking on it you can see more information about the crypto.

 ## Contact
 Email: rey.hossa.rh@gmail.com